 Without integration capabilities, a CMMS can increase costs due to slow, effort-heavy manual processes and reduced cross-departmental collaboration.
 Similarly, without the ability to integrate into building and environmental monitoring systems, an HFM department can miss critical notifications of out-of-tolerance conditions which often lead to unsafe conditions.
 Minimal integrations may also lead to equipment or structural damage caused by improper processes, procedures or parts.

 A CMMS that was great to start with may not have the ability to hold up over time or through any major business changes.
 Keeping a diligent eye out for the signs of a limited system will make it apparent when you need to replace your maintenance solution.

-If you think it might be time to consider a new Healthcare Facilities Management Software, we can help.
-Accruent’s Healthcare CMMS/EAM solution is an industry leader.
-Schedule a demo today.
+If you think it might be time to consider a new maintenance solution, we can help.
+Accruent’s Healthcare CMMS/EAM solution is an industry leader Schedule a demo today.